simpsondl/3DUNet/README.md

 conda activate py36
 ```

-### Ensure a GPU node is requested by adding this directive
+### Ensure a GPU node is requested by adding this directive to SLURM scripts
 ```
 #SBATCH --gres=gpu:1
 ```